indubitablement2/eos/README.md

 * Cruiser:
   * 4 medium and 2 heavy weapons.
-  * The size of 3 destroyers.
+  * The size of 2 destroyers.
   * Slow turn rate.

 * Capital:
   * 4 heavy and many medium/light weapons.
   * Often has unique built-in weapon.
-  * The size of 3 cruisers or more.
+  * The size of 1.5 cruisers.
   * Extremely expensive to build and maintain.
   * Very slow.

 * Experimental
   * 8 heavy and many medium weapons.
   * Has fortress like capability, but is mobile.
-  * 1.5+ capital
+  * 1+ capital
   * Ludicrously expensive to maintain.
   * Can not be build (no blueprint hence the name).